-You can actively help prevent incidents before they occur and keep your friends safe.
+You can actively help prevent incidents before they occur and help to keep your friends safe.
 Marquette University Takes ACTION is a program built on national examples of bystander intervention.
 The platform raises awareness, provides skills and educates people to recognize the continuum of violence.

 Through training, focus groups and peer-led discussions, bystander intervention empowers and mobilizes participants to recognize, intervene, prevent and/or stop inappropriate comments, actions and behaviors.
 The entire campus community plays a valuable role in preventing acts that violate the basic dignity of an individual.